Health & Community Care

 A simple picture of what this path tends to feel like in the market: how earnings usually grow, how reachable the path is, and how steady it may feel over time.

-Builds skills in population health, prevention, community systems, and health planning.
+Builds population health, prevention, community systems, health planning, programme monitoring, and public-health evidence skills.

-Life sciences, writing, and interest in community systems are usually helpful.
+Life Sciences, statistics, writing, research discipline, and interest in community systems are useful.

 Funding route